 Brilliant.
 Kind.
 Loyal.
 Patient.
 Storyteller.
 These are just a few words that come to mind when describing Andrew Garber, a dedicated driven physician who passed away on April 17, 2017.
 He was a compassionate person, and despite not being his employee for several years, he respected my midwifery practice and continued to consult on my cases until his passing.
 I met him in 2003 and worked in both his New York City and New Jersey practices through 2014.
-He was my collaborating and consulting back up physician and friend.
-I would like to share the legacy left behind from an extraordinary man who believed in midwifery and ‘doing right by the patient.’
+He was my collaborating and consulting back-up physician and friend.
+I would like to share the legacy left behind from an extraordinary man who believed in midwifery and "doing right by the patient."

 He gave his patients generous amounts of time, in many ways like a midwife would - nurturing and encouraging them to ask questions.
-He was professional and respectful of his clients no matter what their socio economic status happened to be.
-He delivered many thousands of babies, read thousands upon thousands of fetal ultrasounds, and had enjoyed being involved in various obstetric and genetic research studies.
+He was professional and respectful of his clients no matter what their socio-economic status happened to be.
+He delivered many thousands of babies, read thousands upon thousands of fetal ultrasounds and had enjoyed being involved in various obstetric and genetic research studies.
 Diplomas of medical accomplishment and notoriety have hung in his many offices and hospital Perinatal Units which he created including a Labor & Delivery Wing.

 He was a most devoted father to his children and despite his responsibilities as a physician, I recall in the operating room from behind his mask during the wee hours of the morning, he would talk about needing to get home in time to take them to school.
 This man showed up countless times to help start and expand families 24/7.
-Patients sought him out for his excellent surgical skills, bedside manner, and vast high risk pregnancy experience.
-While operating I often heard him say he was “fixing the mess her other doctor made”.
-Rather than close her up quickly to get out of the hospital, he would carefully remove scar tissue and it would take him longer, but he did as he insisted, do ‘right by the patient.’
+Patients sought him out for his excellent surgical skills, bedside manner and vast high-risk pregnancy experience.
+While operating I often heard him say he was “fixing the mess her other doctor made.”
+Rather than close her up quickly to get out of the hospital, he would carefully remove scar tissue and it would take him longer but he did as he insisted - do "right by the patient."

 I would come to understand that his love of obstetrics came from his unique working relationship with his mother Ella.
-His devotion to her OB/GYN practice in New York City was a true inspiration and he was extremely proud of her..
-She had been a midwife in Poland, was the first woman to graduate Brown in medicine, and taught him surgical skills as his attending.
-In this last year he was winding down to monthly office hours, with plans to finally close her office this summer.
+His devotion to her OB/GYN practice in New York City was a true inspiration and he was extremely proud of her.
+She had been a midwife in Poland, was the first woman to graduate Brown in medicine and taught him surgical skills as his attending.
+In this last year he was winding down to monthly office hours with plans to finally close her office this summer.